atomcorp/themes/README.md

 Preview and copy themes for the new [Windows Terminal (Preview)](https://github.com/microsoft/terminal).

-Visit the site at [https://atomcorp.github.io/themes/](https://atomcorp.github.io/themes/)
+Use the project at [https://atomcorp.github.io/themes/](https://atomcorp.github.io/themes/)

----

 ## How to use the themes